 - Have reforms to drive up the quality of schooling been as successful as reforms aimed at enhancing the quantity?

 - What are the other key political drivers within particular political settlements (involving actors, interests, institutions, ideas) that shape the quantity and quality of educational provision?

 - In light of these findings, what are the policy implications for promoting inclusive development through improved levels of schooling?

 This project incorporates a comparative approach to generate findings of relevance to both theory and practice.
 The research design is a comparative case study, employing a mixed-methods approach.

 The main methods are qualitative, involving key informant interviews across all stakeholders and analysis of key documents.
-Existing quantitative data, including RCTs, on quality of provision will also be used.
-Analysis will be conducted at two main levels: specific policy reforms; and detailed work in specific locations to track reform implementation.
+Existing quantitative data, including randomised controlled trials, on quality of provision are also used.
+Analysis is conducted at two main levels: specific policy reforms; and detailed work in specific locations to track reform implementation.

 How does this project fit within ESID’s research agenda?

 This project falls within programme 3 on ‘the politics of social provision’, addressing all three core research questions.
 It particularly focuses on the analysis of incentives and ideas driving behaviour of key actors and elite commitment to improved quality as well as quantity of schooling.
 Addressing the ‘competitive clientelism’ model in Levy’s (2014) typology of political settlements, it will be linked to a second project examining the ‘dominant party’ model, enabling a comparative analysis across different types of political settlement.

 |Researcher||Edward Amratwum||Center for Democratic Development (CDD), Ghana|